BrownSpaceEngineering/PVDXos/asf-samd21/hal/documentation/spi_master_os.rst

 The slave select (SS) is not automatically inserted during read/write/transfer, user must use I/O to control the devices' SS.

+While read/write/transfer is in progress, the data buffer used must be kept unchanged.

 Known issues and workarounds
 ----------------------------

 N/A